pinax-network/dauth-backup/README.md

 supporting single IPs as well as IP ranges and network specific authorization.
 The token claims can be found in the [dtypes](https://github.com/pinax-network/dtypes/blob/main/authentication/jwt_credentials.go) package.

-Note that due to some JWT library incompatibilities we removed the GCP plugin from the original package.

 ## Usage

 Use the following url to configure the common-auth-plugin in firehose: